Red Scare: An Interview with Naomi Brockwell

 The Freeman: In terms of movement-building, what do you think about the idea of tapping into different subcultures—like bitcoiners?

 Brockwell: Bitcoiners value technological innovation, and they recognize innovation as the way of solving the world’s problems.
 They are also skeptical of the government’s role in this process, and see government interference in their developments and experimental startups as a hindrance rather than a help.
-They are also skeptical of the need for centralized banks, and are increasingly seeing the value in decentralized, peer-to-peer exchanges where the regulation is build into the technology rather than given to a third party.
+They are also skeptical of the need for centralized banks, and are increasingly seeing the value in decentralized, peer-to-peer exchanges where the regulation is built into the technology rather than given to a third party.
 I think there are a lot of people in the freedom movement who would be really sympathetic to what these bitcoiners are doing if they only understood it better, and I hope to provide a bridge between these two groups.

 The Freeman: Are you an optimist or a pessimist?